Sparros/Algorithmic-Trading-Strategy-Project/README.md

 ## 5. QA Sweep & Triage

-To reduce wasted cycles on flawed experiments, the project includes two layers of quality control:
+To reduce time spent on poor datasets or low accuracy models, the project includes two layers of quality control:

 - **QA Sweep**
   - Runs automated checks at multiple points in the workflow.